Change Keyboard preferences on Mac

 Adjust keyboard brightness in low light

-If your Mac notebook computer has a backlit keyboard, select the checkbox to automatically adjust the level of backlighting in low light conditions.
+If your Mac has a backlit keyboard, automatically adjust the level of backlighting in low-light conditions.

 Turn keyboard backlight off after [time period] of inactivity